History of AT&T: 1991–2004: Spinoffs and change in services

 Western Electric was renamed AT&T Technologies and was divided into several units focused on specific customer groups, such as AT&T Network Systems and AT&T Consumer Products.
 It, along with Bell Labs, would be fully merged and absorbed into American Telephone and Telegraph Company in 1991.

 In 1991, AT&T discontinued telegraph services.

 After its own attempt to penetrate the computer marketplace failed, in 1991, AT&T acquired NCR Corporation (National Cash Register), hoping to capitalize on the burgeoning personal computer and Unix networked server markets, but was unable to extract lasting financial or technological gains from the merger.
 After deregulation of the U.S. telecom industry via the Telecommunications Act of 1996, NCR was divested again.
 At the same time, the majority of AT&T Technologies and the renowned Bell Labs was spun off as Lucent Technologies.
 The industry as a whole had many other reorganizations since the 1990s, both due to deregulation and because of technological advances reducing demand and pricing power in telecommunications.

+In 1992, AT&T Technologies received the Shingo Prize for Excellence in Manufacturing at the Microelectronics Dallas, Texas Power Systems plant.

+In October 1992, AT&T was the first company to win two Malcolm Baldridge National Quality Awards in the same year.
+One award was for the service category through AT&T Universal Card Services, based in Jacksonville, Florida, and the other was for the quality manufacturing process of AT&T Network Systems/Transmission Systems, a business unit based in Morristown, New Jersey.
+The chairman of the company indicated AT&T implemented operations in 1989, based on the Baldridge standard, to achieve this goal actually for a 1994 application.

 In 1994, AT&T purchased the largest cellular carrier, McCaw Cellular, for $11.5 billion and kick-started its cellular division with 2 million subscribers.

+In 1994, AT&T Technologies received the Shingo Prize for Excellence in Manufacturing at the Microelectronics Orlando, Florida, plant.

 In 1995, AT&T purchased long-distance provider Alaska Communications System.
 FCC approval required the company be run as an AT&T subsidiary rather than a more likely absorption into AT&T Communications, giving the company the AT&T Alascom name.

 In 1997, AT&T hired former IBM executive C Michael Armstrong as its chief executive officer.
 Armstrong's vision was to change AT&T from a long-distance carrier into a global "telecommunications supermarket", eying Internet services for the booming dot-com industry.